-To identify the root cause of problems, Dynatrace doesn't depend only on time correlation but mainly on the correlation of events across time, processes, hosts, services, applications, and both vertical and horizontal topological monitoring perspectives.
-By correlating events across all monitoring perspectives, Dynatrace can pinpoint the root cause of problems in your application-delivery chain and therefore dramatically reduce the alert spam for single incidences that originate from the same root-cause.
+To identify the root cause of problems, Dynatrace doesn't depend solely on time correlation.
+It uses all the OneAgent-delivered context information such as topology, transaction and code-level information to identify events that share the root-cause.
+Using all available context information, Dynatrace can pinpoint the root cause of problems in your application-delivery chain and therefore dramatically reduce the alert spam for single incidences that originate from the same root-cause.

 Why time correlation alone isn't effective

-Once Dynatrace identifies a problem in one of your application's components, it uses all monitored transactions (PurePath) to identify correlations between the problem and other components that took place around the same time and within a dependent topology.
+Once Davis (the Dynatrace AI causation engine) identifies a problem in one of your application's components, it uses all monitored transactions (PurePath) to identify interdependencies between the problem and other components that took place around the same time and within a dependent topology.
 Therefore, all vertical topological dependencies are automatically analyzed as well as the complete horizontal dependency tree.

 The image below shows how Dynatrace automatically analyzes all the vertical and horizontal topological dependencies for a given problem.
 According to this example, an application exhibits abnormal behavior, but the underlying horizontal stack is not showing any incidents.
 The automatic analysis follows all the transactions that were monitored for that application and detects a dependency on Service 1, where Service 1 exhibits also abnormal behavior.
 In addition, all dependencies of Service 1 do show abnormal behavior and are part of the root-cause of the overall problem.
 The automatic root-cause detection includes all the relevant vertical stacks as it is shown in the example and ranks all root-cause contributors to find out which one has the most negative impact.
 Dynatrace not only detects all the root-cause contributors but also offers drilldowns on a component level to analyze the root-cause down to a code level, showing, for instance, failing methods within your service code or high GC activity on underlying Java processes.

 Problems are seldom one-time events; they usually appear in regular patterns and are often shown to be symptoms of larger issues within your environment.
 If any other entities that depends on the same components also experienced problems around the same time, then those entities will also be part of the problem's root-cause analysis.
-When Dynatrace detects a correlation between a service problem and other monitored events, it shows you the details of the correlation and the related root cause analysis.
+When Dynatrace detects an interdependence between a service problem and other monitored events, it shows you the details of this interdependence and the related root cause analysis.

 Drill down to code-level details of a detected root-cause component